scarlett-foundation/go-api/PROMETHEUS.md

 This will show the number of requests per (masked) API key.
 For privacy, API keys are masked to show only the first and last 4 characters.

+#### API Key Masking

+The API uses the following rules for masking API keys in metrics:

+- Keys longer than 8 characters: First 4 characters + "..." + last 4 characters (e.g., "test...y123")
+- Keys 8 characters or shorter: Labeled as "short_key" to prevent identification
+- Missing or malformed keys: Labeled as "unknown"

+The "short_key" label in metrics represents any API key that was too short to apply the standard masking pattern.
+This could include both valid and invalid keys that are 8 characters or fewer in length.

 ### HTTP Request Metrics

 - Total requests by status code, method, and path: